LauraAubin/All-things-FED-and-Rails/Dev Cheat sheet.md

 **Run an individual test:**
 - `dev test [/file directory] --name /[test_name_with_underscores]/`

+- You can also just specify a line number like `dev test file_directory:100`.

 <hr>

 **To quickly navigate to a Rails app page: **